technologies-of-history/course/schedule.md

 ### Readings
 - Listen to the podcast, [The First Family of Radio](http://www.americanradioworks.org/documentaries/roosevelts/), from American RadioWorks
 - Listen to Paul Robeson sing [“Ballad for Americans,”](https://music.youtube.com/watch?v=LHCQGQdeL68&feature=share) broadcast on the radio show Pursuit of Happiness in 1940D.
-M. Ryfe, “Franklin Roosevelt and the Fireside Chats.” _Journal of Communication_ 49, no. 4 (1999): 80–103. [posted on canvas]
+- Listen to FDR’s fireside chat on “The WPA and Social Security,” from April 28, 1935 on the [The First Family of Radio](http://www.americanradioworks.org/documentaries/roosevelts/) site

 ### Digital Assignments
-- Visit [The First Family of Radio](http://www.americanradioworks.org/documentaries/roosevelts/) site and listen to FDR’s fireside chat on “The WPA and Social Security,” from April 28, 1935
 - Read the _Programming Historian_'s [Editing Audio with Audacity](https://programminghistorian.org/en/lessons/editing-audio-with-audacity)